Design of the FAT file system: Cluster map

 A volume's data area is divided into identically sized clusters—small blocks of contiguous space.
 Cluster sizes vary depending on the type of FAT file system being used and the size of the drive; typical cluster sizes range from 2 to 32 KiB.

 Each file may occupy one or more clusters depending on its size.
-Thus, a file is represented by a chain of clusters (referred to as a singly linked list).
-These clusters are not necessarily stored adjacent to one another on the disk's surface but are often instead fragmented throughout the Data Region.
+Thus, a file is represented in the FAT by a singly linked list.
+The FAT is made up of entries that are 12, 16, or 32 bits long, depending on whether it's FAT12, FAT16, or FAT32.
+The consecutive entries correspond to consecutive clusters, and the value of the entry is a link telling what the next cluster in the particular file is.
+Looking at the entry corresponding to that cluster tells where the next one is, and so on, until there's an entry that indicates that it corresponds to the last cluster in the cluster chain holding that file.
+The clusters are not necessarily adjacent to one another on the disk's surface but are often instead fragmented throughout the Data Region.

 Each version of the FAT file system uses a different size for FAT entries.
 Smaller numbers result in a smaller FAT, but waste space in large partitions by needing to allocate in large clusters.

 The FAT12 file system uses 12 bits per FAT entry, thus two entries span 3 bytes.
 It is consistently little-endian: if those three bytes are considered as one little-endian 24-bit number, the 12 least significant bits represent the first entry (e.g. cluster 0) and the 12 most significant bits the second (e.g. cluster 1).
 In other words, while the low eight bits of the first cluster in the row are stored in the first byte, the top four bits are stored in the low nibble of the second byte, whereas the low four bits of the subsequent cluster in the row are stored in the high nibble of the second byte and its higher eight bits in the third byte.

 The FAT16 file system uses 16 bits per FAT entry, thus one entry spans two bytes in little-endian byte order:

 The FAT32 file system uses 32 bits per FAT entry, thus one entry spans four bytes in little-endian byte order.
 The four top bits of each entry are reserved for other purposes; they are cleared during formatting and should not be changed otherwise.
 They must be masked off before interpreting the entry as 28-bit cluster address.

 The File Allocation Table (FAT) is a contiguous number of sectors immediately following the area of reserved sectors.
 It represents a list of entries that map to each cluster on the volume.
-Each entry records one of five things:
+Each entry records one of four things: